 4. Stock up on Guest Bathroom Amenities

 It truly is the little things that make guests happy, and providing bathroom amenities is a great way to make a good first impression.
 We all know that many times guests do not have a chance to get to the grocery store and stock up right when they check in.
 It is thoughtful to provide a guest toiletry kit that includes a bar soap, hotel shampoo and lotion for each bathroom to get them started.
 That way if their flight does not get in until late at night, they can freshen up and start enjoying their vacation.
-We provide bath amenities from our own Retreat collection of hotel amenities.
+We provide bath amenities from our own Lake Life Collection of hotel amenities.
 Check out our online store, Vacation Home Amenities, where you can buy affordable amenity kits in small quantities made just for Vacation Rentals.

 5. Take stock of Cleaning Supplies & perform a deep cleaning

 Most of us do this throughout the year, but it is always a good idea to make sure that you have sufficient supplies for the coming season and that everything is in good working order.
 Do you need to order new bags for the vacuum cleaner, does the mop need replacing?
 This is a good time to do a deep cleaning of items such as the windows, baseboards, ceiling fans & blinds.
 Hiring a company to shampoo carpets and clean grout is usually a minimal cost and does a lot to present a fresh clean home for your guests.

 6. Change smoke detector, TV remote & Door lock batteries